A hierarchy of semidefinite programs for generalised Einstein-Podolsky-Rosen scenarios: Bipartite Bob-with-Input EPR scenario

 \subsection{Definition of the hierarchy}

-Here we define the hierarchy of sets of assemblages in the Bob-with-Input scenario that we motivated previously.
-The main ingredients in the definition of each level are: \begin{compactitem} \item the definition of a set of words, \item the specification of equivalence relations between those words, \item the definition of a moment matrix. \end{compactitem}
+Here we define the hierarchy of sets of assemblages in the Bob-with-Input scenario that we motivated previously. \blk The definition of each set of assemblages will be rather mathematical and rely on the specification of (mathematical rather than physical) constraints that the assemblage elements must satisfy, where these constraints will be specified by demanding the existence of peculiar matrices with particular properties. \blk The main ingredients in the definition of \blk (the set of assemblages for) \blk each level are: \begin{compactitem} \item the definition of a set of words, \item the specification of equivalence relations between those words, \item the definition of a moment matrix. \end{compactitem}

+\blk Broadly speaking, the \textit{set of words} will help us index the rows and columns of the so-called \textit{moment matrix} (which we will define later on), and the \textit{equivalence relations between words} will allow us to specify which entries of the moment matrix shoulc be equal to one another. \blk

 The alphabet $\Upsilon$ that we will use to define the words is composed of the following elements (letters\footnote{{Strictly speaking, $\emptyset$ is not a letter but rather an \textit{empty string/word}, although for simplicity in the narrative we will not always insist on this jargon.}}):